 PayPal offers a convenient, safe way to pay and get paid online.
-Customers can pay any way they choose, including through bank accounts, credit cards, PayPal Smart Connect — a line of credit you can use to make PayPal purchases — or available account balances.
-It’s available in 202 countries and 25 currencies, and it has more than 325 million accounts.
+As a customer, you can pay any way you choose, including through bank accounts, credit cards, PayPal Smart Connect — a line of credit you can use to make PayPal purchases — or available account balances.
+It’s available in over 200 countries and 25 currencies, and it has more than 325 million user accounts.

 Of course, this convenience comes at a price, so keep reading to find out what you need to know about PayPal fees.

 According to its website, opening a PayPal account or downloading the mobile app won’t cost you a cent.
 PayPal charges fees only for the following transactions: